Home » Country Living » The 17 Best Types of Cucumbers to Grow at Home {Pickling + Fresh Eating Varieties}

 Cucumbers are one of the easiest veggies to grow at home.
 Give them something to climb, plenty of water, and warm summer days, and you’ll have plenty of cukes all season.

-But depending on what you want your cucumbers for (crisp pickles? sliced up in salads?), you’ll need to know what kind to plant.
+But depending on what you want your cucumbers for (crisp pickles or sliced up in salads?), you’ll need to know what kind to plant.
+Here are the best cucumbers for home gardens.

-However, when you’re just getting started, pick two of each major type and experiment.
-The best way to know what does best in your climate and tastes the best to you is just to try.
+However, when you’re just starting, pick two of each major type and experiment.
+The best way to know what is best for you in your climate and tastes is just to try.

 The Best Slicing Cucumbers

-These varieties tend to have deep green skin, crisp flesh, and thicker skin.
-They are best picked young
+These varieties have deep green skin, crisp flesh, and thicker skin.
+They are best picked when they’re still young.

 Diva